gocodebox/lifterlms/.wordpress-org/readme/description.md

 You do NOT need a separate ecommerce or membership plugin made by a different company to use LifterLMS!
 All that and more is included with LifterLMS so you can **avoid the "Software Frankenstein" problem** (too many plugins made by different companies that don't work well together have different levels of support).
 LifterLMS combines LMS features, course building, membership features, ecommerce feautures, and engagement features into one powerful LMS platform tool.

-LifterLMS is also known for having a thriving well supported LMS user community through active listening, social engagement, course library and robust documentation.
+LifterLMS is also known for having a thriving well supported LMS user community through active listening, social engagement, a course library and robust documentation.
 As a feature complete LMS solution, LifterLMS invests heavily in support and it's industry leading customer success program.
 LifterLMS doesn't just provide LMS software.
 LifterLMS builds community and invest heavily in supporting the community of LMS site builders.

+LifterLMS uses it's own product to create a helpful course library to help the course building community learn.
+A company should use it's own software beyond simple demos.
+Course creation software made by course builders!

 ***